JustinLex/jlh-h5b/Design.md

 * Minimal RBAC
   * Cluster only administered by me
   * Only need service accounts for meta services like monitoring or job spawners

+## DNS/DHCP
+* Running on Porygon
+* ODOH dns proxy or coredns?
+* Kea for DHCP/DHCPv6 and registering dhcp records in local dns